Automated Wastewater pH Treatment System Case Study | LibertyCES

 pH Treatment System

-Transforming non-compliant discharge at 3.3 pH into city-approved effluent at 6.5 pH — fully automated, zero operator guesswork.
+Transforming non-compliant discharge at 3.3 pH into city-approved effluent in the 5.5–6.5 pH compliant range — fully automated, zero operator guesswork.

 System Summary — For Engineers & Facility Managers

-This system is a fully automated two-stage industrial wastewater pH neutralization solution designed to treat 20,000–40,000 gallons per day of acidic discharge (3.3 pH) and deliver consistent municipal-compliant effluent at 6.5 pH using closed-loop chemical dosing, continuous mechanical mixing, and PLC-controlled conditional discharge authorization.
-Key components include industry-proven manufacturers ProMinent Fluid Controls (metering pumps, radar level sensors, pH sensors, Dialog X PLC controller), Grovhac (industrial mixers), Georg Fischer (electromagnetic flow meters), and Snyder Industries (polyethylene chemical storage tanks) — each selected for reliability in aggressive chemical environments.
+This system is a fully automated two-stage industrial wastewater pH neutralization solution designed to treat 20,000–40,000 gallons per day of acidic discharge (3.3 pH) and deliver consistent municipal-compliant effluent within the 5.5–6.5 pH range using closed-loop chemical dosing, continuous mechanical mixing, and PLC-controlled conditional discharge authorization.
+Key components include ProMinent Fluid Controls (metering pumps, radar level sensors, pH sensors, Dialog X PLC controller), Grovhac (industrial mixers), Georg Fischer (electromagnetic flow meters), and Snyder Industries (polyethylene chemical storage tanks).

 Inflow Acidity